Troubled Edge of Lowry apartment complex in Aurora shuts down as advocates claim city mishandled process

 Ryan Luby, deputy director of the communications and marketing department for the city, told Denver7 on Monday that the last remaining residents had moved out over the weekend after the administrator informed him that the remaining residents had "a place to go."

-Advocacy groups who are assisting tenants with relocation resources told Denver7 they raised more than $26,000 to help relocate 28 families.
+Advocacy groups who are assisting tenants with relocation resources told Denver7 Monday they raised more than $26,000 to help relocate a total of 28 families — 24 at the Edge of Lowry and four others at other formerly CBZ managed properties.

-In a statement to Denver7, Housekey Action Network Denver (HAND) officials criticized the city and CBZ Management's handling of the closure.

-"Those families are in a better situation today because, when government failed, the community came together," said V. Reeves, a HAND spokesperson.
+"These families have been through enough pain, and they deserve safe, dignified housing for themselves and their children," Reeves said.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.